The wealthy nations of the world are responsible for most carbon emissions.

 Both in terms of cumulative emissions, and current per capita emissions, richer countries rank high.
 Conversely, low- and middle-income countries have lower cumulative historical emissions and per capita emissions.
 Even within countries, it is the relatively rich that are most responsible for a majority of carbon emissions.

-The rankings change when we account for the population of each country (ie, per capita emissions), or when we change the timeframe.
+The rankings above change when we account for the population of each country (ie, per capita emissions), or when we change the timeframe.

 The picture that emerges from these figures is one where—in general—developed countries and major emerging economy nations lead in total carbon dioxide emissions.